jaydeegbobeh/eng88/Networking/README.md

 **DNS**
 Domain Name System - converts host names/ domain names into IP addresses, browsers uses these IPs to load internet pages.
 DNS is an application layer protocol that uses the transport layer protocol .
 Uses TCP for zone transfer and UDP for name.
+- DNS amplification is a Distributed Denial of Service (DDoS) attack in which the attacker exploits vulnerabilities in domain name system (DNS) servers to turn initially small queries into much larger payloads, which are used to bring down the victim's servers.

 ## Firewalls
 A network security system that monitors/ controls incoming and outgoing network traffic (between networks) - firewalls can be a device or a software.